 But there's a lot.

-Then you've got to look at, okay, we got to get Arizona.
+Then you've got to look at, okay, you've got to get Arizona.

-Well, Martha McSally, well, we're gonna put her on a few minutes today.
+Well, Martha McSally, we're only going to put her on a few minutes today.

-We're gonna check in with all these important races.
+We're going to check in with all these important races.

-If you want all of this crap to end, the best thing you can do, if you want Donald Trump to be, well, maybe have a couple of unencumbered years with witch hunts and conspiracy theories and never-ending hoaxes, etc., and deep state nefarious activities, then the best thing you could do is elect Republican candidates for the House and Senate.
+If you want all of this crap to end, the best thing you can do, if you want Donald Trump to be, well, maybe have a couple of unencumbered years with witch hunts and conspiracy theories and never-ending hoaxes, et cetera, and deep state nefarious activities, then the best thing you can do is elect Republican candidates for the House and Senate.

 We'll get to that.